jobovy/galpy/README.md

 ================================

 `galpy` supports Python 3.
-Specifically, galpy supports Python 3.7, 3.8, 3.9, 3.10.
-It should also work on earlier Python 3.\* versions, but this is not extensively tested on an ongoing basis and because libraries that `galpy` depends on are dropping earlier Python 3.\* versions, `galpy` itself likely doesn't fully work on them.
+Specifically, galpy supports Python 3.7, 3.8, 3.9, 3.10, and 3.11.
 GitHub Actions CI builds regularly check support for Python 3.10 (and of 3.7, 3.8, and 3.9 using a more limited, core set of tests) on Linux and Windows (and 3.10 on Mac OS); Appveyor builds regularly check support for Python 3.10 on Windows.
 Python 2.7 is no longer supported.

 This package requires [Numpy](https://numpy.org/), [Scipy](http://www.scipy.org/), and